Ghanshyamsinhji Ajitsinhji: Reign

 He ascended the gaddi soon after his father's death on 20 February 1911 at Amar Mahal, Jhalleshwara vat Palace, Dhrangadhra.
-He was promoted to a permanent salute of 13-guns (15-guns personal) together with the hereditary title of Maharaja on 1st January 1918.
+He was promoted to a permanent salute of 13-guns (15-guns personal) together with the hereditary title of Maharaja on 1 January 1918.
 He attended the funeral of the King Emperor George V in London in 1936.
-He also built a maternity hospital, girl's middle school, and veterinary hospital, extended the railways, promoted the salt industry and established the heavy chemical industry.
-He served as Hon Major in 3rd Cavalry (Duke of Connaught's Own Lancers).
+He also built a maternity hospital, girls' middle school, and veterinary hospital, extended the railways, promoted the salt industry, and established the heavy chemical industry.
+He served as Hon Major in the 3rd Cavalry (Duke of Connaught's Own Lancers).
 He found the Sri Shaktimat Makhapraphulla, Order of Jhalavad Medal in 1933.

 He was awarded Knight Commander of the Star of India (KCSI) on 1 January 1917 and Knight Grand Commander of the Order of the Indian Empire (GCIE) on 3 June 1922.

 Death

 He died from diabetic coma, at Arsi Vilas, Dhrangadhra on 4 February 1942.
 He was succeeded by his son Mayurdhwajsinhji.